 In a recent performance, Xana (pronounced “zah-nah”), invited the audience to read their most recent tweets into a microphone, looping the previously digital words into tangible, consumable, musical jams.
 It was so modern, so relevant, so socially aware.

-The London-based live loop musician, sound designer for film and theatre, web designer, and organizer is passionate about data - one of her projects translates statistics into audio, questioning whether black people are included in those numbers.
+The nonbinary, London-based live loop musician, sound designer for film and theatre, web designer, and organizer is passionate about data - one of their projects translates statistics into audio, questioning whether black people are included in those numbers.

-Globetrotter’s Ifeanyi Awachie spoke with the multi-hyphenate artist about her childhood in South London (which she describes as a “country in itself"), and about gentrification, her community projects (which center black women and queer and nonbinary people) and her hopes for the black future.
+Globetrotter’s Ifeanyi Awachie spoke with the multi-hyphenate artist about their childhood in South London (which they describe as a “country in itself"), and about gentrification, their community projects (which center black women and queer and nonbinary people) and their hopes for the black future.
 Read on for highlights of their chat, and click through at the end for the full, mind-bending interview.

 On gentrification in South London

 You have this larger influx of larger businesses that do not cater to the community.
 That’s clear from the demographic that sits in their coffee shops - it’s very much wood with white, chrome with black.
 And [it’s] seen as progression in a neighborhood when white middle class people can come and sit there and have their three-, four-pound coffee or something like this, and be and feel close to the neighborhood, feel close to the otherness - or the othering-ness - but not so close that they feel it’s an affront to who they are.